alternyxx/neuralnyx/README.md

 };
 ```

-In this case, we probably only want to specify that we do want our training to be printed, so
+But we probably only want to specify that we do want our training to be printed, so
 let's just ignore the other two and do instead
 ```rust
 let training = TrainingOptions {